shomalikhashayar/shomalikhashayar/README.md

-### Hi there 👋, I'm Khashayar Shomali.
+I'm Khashayar Shomali.
 Software Engineer from IRAN

 <!--
 **shomalikhashayar/shomalikhashayar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.